+We recognize interest expense on notes payable and other debt obligations.
+In June 2014, we entered into a \$10.0 million promissory note with a variable interest rate that varies with the prime rate.
 Accordingly, our interest expense will increase as the prime rate increases.
 In August 2015, pursuant to a purchase agreement, we issued and sold to affiliates of Waddell & Reed Financial, Inc. senior secured promissory notes in the aggregate principal amount of \$40.0 million with a fixed interest rate and warrants to purchase up to 4.0 million shares of our common stock at an exercise price of \$1.91 per share for aggregate consideration of \$40.0 million.
-Accordingly, interest expense will increase as a result of the additional debt outstanding.
+In November 2016, pursuant to an amendment to the October 2012 and April 2013 Secured Promissory Notes, the interest rate on these notes decreased from 18% to 14%.
+This decrease in interest was partially offset by the additional interest associated with the valuation of 125 thousand warrants in the amount of \$0.2 million.
+The value of the warrants is treated as a discount to this note and is being amortized to interest expense through the maturity date of these secured notes.

 We have also acquired equipment under capital leases, which results in interest expense over the lease term.
-Our capital lease obligations were \$0.7 million and \$2.0 million as of December 31, 2015 and 2014, respectively.
+Our capital lease obligations were \$0.8 million and \$0.7 million as of December 31, 2016 and 2015, respectively.